dome9/cloud-bots/README.md

 # Get the outputs from the new stack
-[cloud-supervisor2]$aws cloudformation describe-stacks --stack-name lambda-remediations --query 'Stacks[0].Outputs' --output text --profile staging-demo
+[cloud-supervisor2]$aws cloudformation describe-stacks --stack-name lambda-remediations --query 'Stacks[0].Outputs' --output text
 ARN that the function will export logs to   OutputTopicARN  arn:aws:sns:us-west-2:726853184812:remediationOutput ARN that Dome9 needs to send events to  InputTopicARN   arn:aws:sns:us-west-2:726853184812:d9-findings